 A two part series writing workshop.
 First part for SJSU students.
 Second part open to the SJ community.
 Each workshop lead by a local writer.

-In the Fall 2021, the Thompson Gallery will feature an exhibition of ‘correspondence art’ mailed to the gallery or dropped off to the kiosk.
-A digital exhibition of submitted designs (hosted by San Jose Story Map) will go live at the same time.
+In the Spring 2021, the Thompson Gallery will feature an exhibition of ‘correspondence art’ mailed to the gallery or dropped off to the kiosk.
+A digital exhibition of submitted designs (hosted by San José Story Map) will go live at the same time.

 To ground the students exploration of alternative exhibition formats, a panel featuring the directors of 5 Bay Area Alternative Art Exhibition Platforms will discuss the ways they have responded to Social Distancing as well as lasting impacts this time might have on platforms for art viewership and production.